 In exploring the issue, Vox noted, “With limited federal powers at his disposal, Biden will have to convince everyone from state and local governments down to individual Americans that masks are one of the best and easiest ways to stop the spread of the coronavirus.”

-Thirty-four states, plus the District of Columbia, have adopted some form of mask mandate, with Utah becoming the latest in mid-November.
+Thirty-seven states, plus the District of Columbia, have adopted some form of mask mandate, with Wyoming becoming the latest in mid-December.
 Other states, however, are holding out on issuing official mask policy, and Mississippi rescinded its mask mandate at the end of October.
 Gov. Tate Reeves has, however, increased the number of counties still requiring masks from nine to 16 on Oct.
 26, WAPT reported.

 USA Today pointed out, “On the campaign trail, Biden said he wouldn’t—and couldn’t—issue a national mandate that everyone must wear a mask or face a fine.”
 His advisers also say he’s not interested in mandating a national lockdown.